eludi/arcajs/README.md

 framework that runs both within a browser and on its own compact and optimized stand-alone runtime environment.
-This unique combination enables you to write portable games and multimedia apps that efficiently run on a wide range of modern devices, from low-end single board computers (such as the Raspberry Pi Zero) over smartphones and tablets up to powerful gaming PCs.
+This unique combination enables you to write portable games and multimedia apps that efficiently run on a wide range of modern devices, from low-end single board computers (such as the Raspberry Pi) over smartphones and tablets up to powerful gaming PCs.

 ## Components